 Why do some root canals take multiple visits?

 Most of the time root canals take two visits.
 Your dentist will remove the infection during the first appointment.
 At the second appointment, your dentist will clean the tooth and fill the root canal with gutta-percha.
 They will also begin the process to place a dental crown.
 This prevents complications after the operation.

 What happens if you leave a tooth untreated that needs a root canal?

-If a tooth needs a root canal and is left untreated for an extended time, the infection may spread to other areas of the mouth and body.
-This can be serious.
-It can also lead to a dental abscess that requires immediate dental work.
+If you do not seek treatment for the infection in your tooth, it can spread to other parts of the mouth even your body.
+This can be serious and even deadly.
+It can lead to a dental abscess that requires immediate dental work.

 Should I take antibiotics before a root canal?

 Many dentists will recommend that patients take an antibiotic prior to a root canal procedure.
 You will take it 24 hours prior to your appointment.

 Schedule a Dental Exam Today

 Don’t let your tooth pain go undiagnosed.
 Bella Smiles offers a variety of dental procedures to help relieve your tooth pain including a root canal in all of our Long Island dentist office locations.
 Call our office today or schedule an appointment online.